 - Forum Description: Choose the text you want to describe the uses or content for your forum.

 3. Adjust your forum attributes.

-Can be forum or category.
-Categories can only contain forums and you can use categories to organise your forums.
+- Type: Can be forum or category.
+Categories can only contain forums and you can use categories to organize your forums.

-- Private – Only logged in registered users can see the forum
+- Private: Only logged in users can see the forum.

 Forums can have a hierarchical structure and you can use this to organise your forum i.e. you can make a forum a sub-forum of another Forum or a child of a category by selecting a Parent.

 The order determines what the order the forums appear on your forums page.

 For my example I’ve kept all attributes the same except assigned this forum the order 1 so it appears at the top of my forums page.

 5. Repeat this process, from step 1 to 4, to create all your forums.
 All the forums you create are listed on Forums > All Forums.